sepehr-safari/nostr-deploy-cli/README.md

 **Important Notes:**

-- Each project has its own `.env.nostr-deploy` configuration file
+- Each project has its own `.env.nostr-deploy.local` configuration file
-- The `.env.nostr-deploy` file should be included in `.gitignore`
+- The `.env.nostr-deploy.local` file should be included in `.gitignore`
 - Different projects can use different Nostr identities and settings
 - Private keys are stored locally and never shared between projects
 - Environment variable format makes it easy to integrate with CI/CD pipelines